gtiosclub/rails-site/public/assets/calculator/part3-3ddb096e2c8d1ba3049df934d24ed7b8f5bc19865da3c4d1206f989dc7d4ae76.md

 <p align="center"> <img src="/assets/calculator/P3/screenshot10.png" height="350" align="center"> </p>

 That text label is looking a bit lonely up there, so why don't we show it some love.
-Change it's frame (size + position) so that it's sitting on top of the buttons.
+Change its frame (size + position) so that it's sitting on top of the buttons.
 Make it align with the padding guides on the left and right of the view.
 Also go ahead and make it conform to whatever design style you're going for.

 <p align="center"> <img src="/assets/calculator/P3/screenshot12.png" height="400" align="center"> </p>

 Definitely starting to look pretty solid.
-Leave some space above the the label, because we'll be using that later.
+Leave some space above the label, because we'll be using that later.

 ### Recap
 Interface Builder's tools make it simple to design layouts with many different components.